 Some people believe we should consume little to no sugar, while others believe our bodies need carbohydrates to perform the millions of daily functions required to sustain life.
 Some people believe that the source of the sugar doesn’t matter because our bodies break it down into glucose either way, while others believe that only naturally occurring sugar is okay.
 As with other eating approaches, sugar consumption is bio-individual.
 Still, staying mindful of your intake can be an important aspect of preventing inflammation and disease.

-If you've learned something new from reading this blog and inspired to curb your own sugar cravings, then join us for an upcoming 3 Days Free Sugar Detox Challenge starting Sept, 2022.
-Sign up for my newsletter to receive more info and all the details.
+If you've learned something new from reading this blog and inspired to curb your own sugar cravings, then grab your Free Sugar Cleanse Cheat Sheet, filled with 9 practical tips to help you get started.

 Carvalho, C., Cardoso, S., Correia, S. C., Santos, R. X., & Santos, M. S., . . .
 Moreira, P. I. (2012).
 Metabolic alterations induced by sucrose intake and Alzheimer’s disease promote similar brain mitochondrial abnormalities.
 Diabetes 61(5), 234–1242.
 Retrieved from www.ncbi.nlm.nih.gov/pubmed/22427376